Cannedfood/WonkyWidgets/Readme.md

 The goals are to be
 - Easily embeddable in game engines
+- Have controller support without having to do a lot of work
 - Easy to build and dependency free (mostly)
 - Elegant

+The goals are *not*
+- To fit into the desktop environment

 ## This library is WIP
 ### TODO: